• Latest

 A legal complaint is a formal statement from a plaintiff who is accusing someone of committing a crime.
 The goal is to prove that the defendant is guilty of the alleged wrongdoing and to get the defendant to pay damages to the plaintiff.

-In order to write a legal complaint, you need to know the law.
+To write a legal complaint, you need to know the law.
 That means you need to have a firm grasp of the basics of the law, as well as the local and federal laws in your jurisdiction.

 It’s not enough to know the laws.
 You also need to know how to express yourself in writing.
 There are several legal writing styles, but the easiest to understand is plain English.